zhangxuying1004/RSTNet/README.md

 [2] Cornia, M., Stefanini, M., Baraldi, L., & Cucchiara, R. (2020).
 Meshed-memory transformer for image captioning.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.

 #### Acknowledgements
-Thanks Cornia _et.al_ for their open source code [M2 transformer] [1](https://github.com/aimagelab/meshed-memory-transformer), on which our implements are based.
+Thanks Cornia _et.al_ for their open source code [M2 transformer](https://github.com/aimagelab/meshed-memory-transformer), on which our implements are based.
-Thanks Jiang _et.al_ for the significant discovery in visual representation[2], which has given us a lot of inspiration.
+Thanks Jiang _et.al_ for the significant discovery in visual representation [2], which has given us a lot of inspiration.